 Statistics for tooth health aren’t promising: 92% of adults between 20 and 64 have had dental caries, and 26% have untreated tooth decay.
-Are the high rates of tooth decay (an indicator of overall dental health) due to diet?
+Are the high rates of tooth decay due to diet?
 Lack of education?
 Lack of commitment to get regular check-ups, or just insufficient insurance?

-Very likely, high cavity rates might be explained by a combination of all of these reasons.
+Very likely, high cavity rates can be explained by a combination of all of these reasons.
 While these are separate issues that need to be address in different ways, the question that comes up most frequently in our office is “What can I do?”
-Many people are realizing that prevention is the best medicine and that regular practices of good dental hygiene can save them from the serious future trips–and thousands of dollars—later on.
+Many people are realizing that prevention is the best medicine and that regularly practicing good dental hygiene can save them from the serious future trips–and thousands of dollars—later on.
 The following tips for healthy teeth have been approved by Penn Dental Family Practice.

-Tip 1: Know the Danger Foods/Drinks, and Choose Wisely.
-People who consume fewer “danger foods/drinks” will have less staining and a healthier enamel.
+Tip 1: Know the Dangerous Foods/Drinks, and Choose Wisely.
+People who consume fewer “dangerous foods/drinks” will have less staining and a healthier enamel.
 You can make a commitment today to tread carefully with these foods and drinks:

 How are you doing on these tips for healthy teeth?
 Remember that consistency and care will get you where you need to go.
 To learn about the services offered by Penn Dental Family Practice, please contact us by calling 215-898-7337 today.